Invoking iperf3

 -m, --mptcp

-TCP and enables MPTCP usage.
+plies to TCP and enables MPTCP usage.

 -d, --debug

-emit debugging output.
+Emit debugging output.
 Primarily (perhaps exclusively) of use

 to developers.